 Photography is becoming more personal for me.
 I am moving away from earning a living out of it and pursuing this as fine art form.
-I am more interested in photographing life around me and producing photo essays.
-I am planning projects and taking part in exhibitions for the future.
+I am more interested in photographing life around me and producing photos for myself rather than for clients.

-I live in Hampshire/Wiltshire looking after my elderly mother (suffered a moderate stroke that affected her severely) with the help of carers.
-My late Father died from dementia last December 2016 and I am still trying to come to terms with events.
-I am using photography to help me to move on whenever I have the opportunity to get out.
+I live in Hampshire/Wiltshire where I look after my elderly mother (suffered a moderate stroke that affected her severely) with the help of carers.
+My late Father died from dementia last December 2016 and I am still trying to come to terms with events since then.
+I am using photography as therapy to help me to move on.

-I am also expecting a delivery of a new la crème Lecia M10 which will be my workhorse for the future.
+I have recently bought a Leica M10.
 I will still be using the Nikon system for some work.
-However, the simplicity of the Lecia system will encourage me to produce first class images without having to carry heavy gear on your shoulders all the time.
-More freedom to roam with one piece of equipment.
-I can't wait.
+However, the simplicity and quality of the Lecia system will phase out my Nikon kit.
+I no longer have to carry heavy gear and this means I have the freedom to roam with one piece of equipment.

-I love photographing arts events, street scenes, horses and landscapes for my personal work.
-I have sold fine art photographs to many clients.
-I still undertake commissioned portrait and headshot work.
+I love photographing faces, arts events, street scenes, horses and landscapes.
+I sell fine art photographs from this.
+I still do portrait and headshot work.

-I have portraits of eminent people in the National Portrait Gallery Collections in London.
+I have portraits of famous people in the National Portrait Gallery Collections in London.

 I have a Master of Arts from Central Saints Martins, London.
 My last project was doing a memory portrait series for Platform 4 of individuals who worked at South Bank's Queen Elizabeth Hall.
-My work was successfully displayed at the Royal Festival Hall in late 2016 and may reappear again in Queen Elizabeth Hall as a permanent feature after renovations completed
+My work was successfully displayed at the Royal Festival Hall in late 2016 and the prints reappear again in Queen Elizabeth Hall as a permanent feature after renovations completed.